aditsrivastava4/neighborhood-map/README.md

 ### 1. app.js
-It is a ViewModal created with [Knockout.js](https://knockoutjs.com) Library.
+It is a ViewModel created with [Knockout.js](https://knockoutjs.com) Library.
 It handles all the dynamic changes to the UI.

 ### 2. maps.js